Romanesque Architecture – A Quick Reference

 Main Architectural Features of Romanesque Architecture

-Romanesque cathedrals and basilicas were massive building structures with large towers, smaller windows, sturdy pillars, vaults, round arches and decorative arcading.
-Clear defined forms, symmetrical plans with simple appearance define this style that combine Roman and Byzantine building styles.
+Romanesque cathedrals and basilicas were massive building structures with large towers, smaller windows, sturdy pillars, vaults, round arches, and decorative arcading.
+Clear-defined forms and symmetrical plans with a simple appearance define this style that combines Roman and Byzantine building styles.

 - Harmonious Proportions

 - Stone Vaults – Barrel, Groin, and Ribbed Vaults

 - Small windows

 Buildings of Romanesque architecture were built with stone and had wooden roofs.